cuthbertLab/music21/music21/doc/html/_sources/moduleBase.txt

 **scrubEmptySites()**

-    If a parent has been deleted, we will still have an empty ref in _coordinates; when called, this empty ref will return None.
+    If a parent has been deleted, we will still have an empty ref in coordinates; when called, this empty ref will return None.
 This method will remove all parents that deref to None DOES NOT WORK IF A FULLREF, NOT WEAKREF IS STORED

-    >>> class Mock(object): pass
+    >>> class Mock(Music21Object): pass
     >>> aSite = Mock()
     >>> bSite = Mock()
     >>> aLocations = Locations()